NicoV1994/gazebo_openai_tool/README.md

 The training scripts are totally independent from the environments.
 So you can change the training script without modifying your environments structure.

 ### maps
-'maps' package is used to store all assets which are needed for the `task environments` of `openai_ros`.
+`maps` package is used to store all assets which are needed for the `task environments` of `openai_ros`.
 This includes course design, obstacles and traffic lights.
 It is structured in a way that the `task environment` only has to use one launch file to load the whole map and all assets in it.

 Implemented maps are: